General Information About Non-Small Cell Lung Cancer

 - Being treated with radiation therapy to the breast or chest.

-- Being exposed to asbestos, radon, chromium, nickel, arsenic, soot, or tar.
+- Being exposed to asbestos, chromium, nickel, arsenic, soot, or tar in the workplace.

 - Living where there is air pollution.

 - Being infected with the human immunodeficiency virus (HIV).

 - Using beta carotene supplements and being a heavy smoker.